toxicroakGaming/Game_Tracker/README.md

 - Online functionality to make a social media-like app for keeping up with similar games
 - Making achievements based off user feedback to help make the process more interactive

-### This verion will be the lite version.
+### This version will be the lite version.
 For a more updated and optimized version,
 ### a link will be provided upon starting that.
 This will not be done until this version
 ### is completely done and functional